MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/context-variables-for-bot.md

 Make sure that you have the following details:

 - The Omnichannel context variable, such as msdyn_contact_msdyn_ocliveworkitem_Customer.
 - The schema details.
-A sample copy of the sample schema details is as follows.
+A copy of the sample schema details is as follows.

         Schema:
         {